-The eLearning Research Group performs research in eLearning primarily from a technological perspective while studying the socio-technical implications of new innovations.
+The eLearning research is primarily from a technological perspective while studying the socio-technical implications of new innovations.
 The range of study is broad, including algorithmic, systems and pedagogical issues.
 Current work focuses on Massive Open Online Courses (MOOC), mobile teaching and learning, learning analytics, gamification, and AI in teaching and learning.

 Relevant courses at VUW